ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 This again allows the provider to query only for application-specific records it needs, while giving flexibility to the user adding the DNS record (i.e. they can be given permission to only add records under a specific prefix by the DNS administrator).
 Whether or not multiple validation records can exist for the same domain is up to the provider's application specification.

-Validation records need to be relayed from a provider to a DNS administrator.
-Providers SHOULD offer detailed and easily-accessible help pages, keeping in mind that the DNS administrator might not have a login account on the provider's website.
-Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name) to be added SHOULD be provided along with help instructions.
+Validation records need to be securely relayed from a provider to a DNS administrator.
+Providers and intermediaries SHOULD offer detailed and easily-accessible help pages, keeping in mind that the DNS administrator might not have a login account on the website of the provider or intermediary.
+Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name and DNS record type) to be added SHOULD be provided along with help instructions.
+Where possible, APIs SHOULD be used to relay instructions.

 Providers MUST validate that a random token in the TXT record matches the one that they gave to the user for that specific domain name.